redhead-p/rp2da2/README.md

 ---

-method **set_speed** *(address, speed)*
+method **set_speed** *(address, dir, speed)*

 Set Speed.

-The direction is not modified.
-If this is a new command the direction defaults to forward.

-The packet generated will be for a 128 step speed setting and decoders must be configured for 28/128 speed steps.

-See NMRA S-9.2.1 Section 2.3.2.1

-Parameters

-- *address* the address of the decoder - may be short or long

-- *speed* the speed to be set - range 0 to 127

-Returns

-- True if validation is passed and the packet is scheduled for transmission.
-False if validation fails.

----

-method **set_dir** *(address, direction)*

-Set Direction.
+This sets the direction and speed.
 Direction may be forward or reverse.
-Speed is not modified.
-If this is a new command speed defaults to 0.

 The packet generated will be for a 128 step speed setting and decoders must be configured for 28/128 speed steps.

 See NMRA S-9.2.1 Section 2.3.2.1

 Parameters

 - *address* the address of the decoder - may be short or long

+- *direction* 1 for forward, -1 for reverse

 - *speed* the speed to be set - range 0 to 127